JupiterOne-Archives/docs/knowledgeBase/APIs/jupiterone-api.md

 ### Optimize queries

-The optimize endpoint optimizes and validates a query.
-It takes in an array of queries and return an array of objects containing the original query, the optimized query with auto-applied optimizations, the list of optimizations that were auto-applied and suggested optimizations that the user can apply, and a valid boolean flag indicating whether the query is valid or not.
+The optimize endpoint validates and optimizes a query.
+It takes in an array of queries and return an array of objects containing the original query, the optimized query, and a list of optimizations that are suggested, and a valid boolean flag indicating whether the query is valid or not.

 #### Sample request